smuotoe/simple-dictionary/README.md

 A very simple Python dictionary

 ### How to use
-Simple input word and it generates the definition(s)!
+Simply input word and it generates the definition(s)!

 #### Example
 ```